Medicare (Australia): Medicare card

-Services Australia also issues each patient enrolled with the scheme a unique Medicare card and number which is required for a benefit to be made.
+Services Australia issues each patient enrolled with the scheme a unique Medicare card and number which is required for a benefit to be made.
 More than one person can be listed on a given card and an individual can be listed on more than one card.
 The Medicare card or a digital alternative is used to make a claim at the time of paying for a service in Australia, or used to prove eligibility for medically necessary care in other countries that hold a reciprocal agreement with Australia.
 Medicare cards can also be used as part of identity verification processes with government agencies and financial institutions.